0xHasanM/regexplore/README.md

 ### hive parameter
 - `SYSTEM`: run all plugins related to SYSTEM hive and extract information in respective csv files.
+- `SOFTWARE`: run all plugins related to SOFTWARE hive and extract information in respective csv files.
 - `Amcache`: run all plugins related to Amcache hive and extract information in respective csv files.
 - `NTUSER`: run all plugins related to NTUSER.dat hive and extract information in respective csv files.